epics-extensions/run-iocsh/README.rst

     $ run-iocsh -h
     Usage: run-iocsh [OPTIONS] [REMAINING]...

-    Run iocsch.bash and send the exit command after <delay> seconds
+    Run iocsh and send the exit command after <delay> seconds

     Options:
-      --name TEXT      name of the iocsh script [default: iocsh] --delay FLOAT    time (in seconds) to wait before to send the exit command [default: 5]
+      --name TEXT      name of the executable [default: iocsh] --delay FLOAT    time (in seconds) to wait before to send the exit command [default: 5]